shiva233/HackCharm/JOURNAL.md

 I have no idea if the routing I did is "legal" or if it works but I will research that more before I finalize this pcb!!!
 Right now I am bored with routing so I am gonna focus on the aesthetics aka SILKSCREEN ART!!!

+### UPDATE 2:

+I have spent the last 2 hours thinking up lore and cryptic messages that I can hide/involve with this project and its been really fun but since its not directly working on the hardware end of this project im not going to include it.
+But anyways there is gonna be some cool stuff involved!!